 as told by our founder and CEO, JP Udenenwu

-The best way to describe the moments following is what I would consider similar to that of an outer body experience; I was looking at myself watching everyone captivated by what they were eating, in slow motion. what I enjoyed most about that moment was realizing that something I created with my hands was responsible for the energy and joy-filled atmosphere that night.
+The best way to describe the moments following is what I would consider similar to that of an out of body experience; I was looking at myself watching everyone captivated by what they were eating, in slow motion.
+What I enjoyed most about that moment was realizing that something I created with my hands was responsible for the energy and joy-filled atmosphere that night.
 The, in-this-moment-nothing-else-matters, feeling.
 So naturally, I craved more positive attention.

 From this point on, I couldn’t sleep.
 I became a pancake-ologist, and the turning point from this being an appetizing hobby to actually pursuing this as a business was watching the movie CHEF.
 I had never been so inspired by a film in my life.
 I got on the internet that night and started looking for trailers and how much it would cost to get something up and running.
 I started making plans to save my money to make this possible.

 In conclusion, no I wasn’t a 10-year old, or a 16-year old kid with a chef hat that loved cooking and one day dreamed of having his own food trailer.
 The reason I’m strongly convicted in my faith is because I would never have picked this for myself, so I've taken that reasoning and ran with it.

 I can’t wait for what’s next and I'm grateful to everyone that has come alongside us in this journey.
 Stay tuned!"